 Pitchers are pretty affordable at first.
-They cost less than $20 in some cases, and you can buy the cartridges for $18 to $40 when they need to be replaced.
 Just like with countertop filters, you’ll buy the unit and still need to replace AC cartridges as well.
 However, pitchers typically have smaller filters, which require them to be replenished every other month or sooner depending on how often you fill up the pitcher.

 Even if you buy a larger pitcher, you will still have to fill the pitcher up manually whenever you want a drink.
 This means that you could be waiting to drink water if you don’t fill up the pitcher when it’s all gone.
 While it seems more affordable and accessible, it’s really a slower countertop water filtration system that costs more in the long run.